 Programme and topics

-The course includes lectures, group work, field work, presentations and personal reflection.
+The course includes lectures, exercises, group work, field work, presentations, and personal development.

 The course leader is dr. ir.
-Marlies Brinkhuijsen, Wageningen University.
+Marlies Brinkhuijsen, Wageningen University & Research.

-You can for this course.
+You can register for the Blended Course Planning, Design and Management: Public Space and Transitions or download the flyer.
 Questions?
 Contact the programme manager or course leader.